Install Microsoft Call Quality connector for Power BI to use Call Quality Dashboard query templates

 Custom Visuals – While the Microsoft Call Quality connector does work with a range of custom visuals, we're unable to guarantee compatibility with all custom visuals.
 Many custom visuals rely on the use of calculated columns or imported data, neither of which is supported by DirectQuery connectors.

 Referencing Cached Data – Power BI currently doesn't support referencing cached data from a DirectQuery connector in any way.
-Any attempt to reference the results of a query will result in a new query.
+Any attempt to reference the results of a query will create a new query.

 Dimension Only or Measurement Only Queries - Aren't supported at this time in the Microsoft Call Quality connector.
 If you create a visualization with three or more measurements and no dimensions, or three or more dimensions and no measurements, the column data will be transposed.
 Always include at least one dimension (for example, Month Year) and one measurement (for example, Total Call Count) in your visualizations.